 Introduction

 Among the extrapulmonary manifestations of SARS-CoV-2, abnormal liver function reflecting hepatocellular and cholangiocellular injury is often reported[12,66].
 COVID-19-associated liver injury includes any liver abnormality due to the disease course or the treatment.
-Indeed, it is not always possible to differentiate whether the liver injury is due to the infection or other concomitant conditions, such as the co-administration of hepatotoxic agents or ischemic hepatitis from severe and prolonged hypotension.
+Indeed, it is not always possible to determine whether the liver injury is due to the infection or other concomitant conditions, such as the co-administration of hepatotoxic agents or ischemic hepatitis from severe and prolonged hypotension.
 Moreover, the cytokines storm observed in the severe forms of COVID-19 and caused by systemic hyper-inflammation may result in multiple severe organs injury and, in turn, it represents another cause of liver damage[67].
 However, the frequency of liver dysfunction in COVID-19 infection has not yet been well understood[68].

 Liver test abnormalities

 Among abnormal liver function, liver test abnormalities have often been described.
 The incidence of elevated liver transaminases, alanine transaminase (ALT), and aspartate aminotransferase (AST) in COVID-19 patients range from 2.5% to 76.3%[69].
-A systemic review pointed out that elevated liver chemistries occur in 23.1% of adult patients at initial presentation in COVID-19[66].
+A systemic review pointed out that elevated liver chemistries occurred in 23.1% of adult patients with COVID-19 at initial presentation[66].
 In comparison, 24.4% develop elevated liver chemistries during the illness, and up to 10.7% have severe liver injury[66].
-In detail, the pooled incidence of AST and ALT elevation at initial presentation in COVID-19 was 22.5% and 17.9%, respectively[66].
+In detail, the pooled incidence of AST and ALT elevation at initial presentation of COVID-19 was 22.5% and 17.9%, respectively[66].
 The incidence of hyperbilirubinemia at the onset of symptoms was 13.4%, while the incidence of alkaline phosphatase (ALP) and gamma-glutamyltransferase (gamma-gt) was 6.1% and 21.1%, respectively[66].
-In addition, hypoalbuminemia ranged from 1.145.8% in non-severely infected patients, reaching 72.9% in those severely infected[66].
+In addition, hypoalbuminemia ranged from 1.1% to 45.8% in non-severely infected patients, reaching 72.9% in those severely infected[66].

 The cause of the elevated liver enzymes in COVID-19 patients without pre-existent liver diseases still needs to be well elucidated.
 In the study of Kulkarni et al[66], only 3.6% of the analyzed patients had underlying chronic liver disease (CLD), suggesting that liver damage might be directly caused by the viral infection of liver cells.
 It is believed that SARS-CoV-2 could penetrate the liver cells thanks to the ACE2 receptor, which is expressed in the liver and bile duct cells[70].
-Recent data shows ACE2 is expressed in 2.6% of hepatocytes and 59.7% of cholangiocytes.
+Recent data show that ACE2 is expressed in 2.6% of hepatocytes and 59.7% of cholangiocytes.
 The level of ACE2 expression in cholangiocytes was similar to type 2 alveolar cells of the lungs.
 Therefore, liver dysfunction may result from SARS-CoV-2 attachment to ACE2 on cholangiocytes[71].
-Of note, studies on both mice and humans reveal an increased ACE2 expression in hepatocytes when liver fibrotic/cirrhotic conditions result[69].
+Of note, studies on both mice and humans reveal an increased ACE2 expression in hepatocytes when liver fibrotic/cirrhotic conditions are present[69].
 This finding leads us to believe that preexisting liver injury could exacerbate SARS-CoV-2 hepatic tropism.
 Although COVID-19 may contribute to liver dysfunction directly through an inflammatory response, postmortem pathological findings of the liver suggest that COVID-19-related liver dysfunction may be mainly caused by secondary liver damage by respiratory distress syndrome-induced hypoxia, multiple organ failure, and the use of potentially hepatotoxic drugs[72].
-Microscopically, the most significant findings in postmortem hepatic tissue of patients with COVID-19 were: Microvesicular steatosis and mild lobular inflammation[73].
+Microscopically, the most significant findings in postmortem hepatic tissue of patients with COVID-19 were microvesicular steatosis and mild lobular inflammation[73].
 Zhao et al[72] presented unique findings, such as platelet-fibrin microthrombi in hepatic sinusoids, central vein or portal vein, histolytic hyperplasia in portal tracts, and megakaryocytic in sinusoids.

 Liver test abnormalities and COVID-19 outcomes